Donor Egg Success Rates

 Under ideal circumstances the preferred option is ONE embryo!

-If you decide to transfer more than one embryo you run the risk of multiple pregnancy, so that when 2 embryos are transferred the risk of a multiple pregnancy is 20% (twins) and with 3 embryos the risk of multiple pregnancy is 25%, but in this case the risk is of triplets whose overall risk of complications compared to twins is ± 5-7x greater.
+If you decide to transfer more than one embryo you run the risk of multiple pregnancy and the increased maternal and foetal risks associated with twins, so that when 2 embryos are transferred the risk of a multiple pregnancy is 10% (twins).
+Transferring more than 2 embryos is not advised and will depend upon the individual overseas clinics restrictions.

 Our patients are counselled about the risks of multiple, pregnancy especially the need to minimise prematurity.